 How to ensure yield while saving soil organisms?

 Feed soil microbes, and build good conditions for them to thrive.
-This can be done with Ecoworm Humate, which enhances the natural growing mechanisms of the plant and soil through increasing photosynthesis and feeding microbial communities.
+This can be done with Ecoworm products, which enhance the natural growing mechanisms of the plant and soil through increasing photosynthesis and feeding microbial communities.

 Why organic fertiliser?